-This plant grows from a bulb eight inches wide in its native habitat, four inches wide in pots.
+The Climbing Sea Onion Plant (Bowiea volubilis) is not really an onion nor is it edible.
+Part of the Asparagaceae family, it is not related to the onion or alliums at all; in fact, the plant has green string-like foliage reminiscent of ornamental asparagus ferns and edible asparagus.
+Hardy in USDA Zones 10 and 11, this bulbous succulent is a tropical, tender perennial.
+This plant grows from a bulb 8 inches wide in its native habitat, 4 inches wide in pots.
 Only about 10 percent of the bulb actually remains in the soil.
 From the base, the roots reach down into the soil.
-Slender stems come from the bulbs and branch out about two feet tall into feathery stalks.
-A fast growing twining, rambling vine emerges.
-Along the stems numerous flowers of greenish yellow-white appear, forming delicate six-pointed stars, from January through March.
+Slender stems come from the bulbs and branch out about 2 feet tall into feathery stalks.
+A fast-growing, twining, rambling vine emerges.
+Along the stems numerous flowers of greenish-yellow and white appear, forming delicate 6-pointed stars, from January through March.

 |Botanical Name||Bowiea volubilis|